Windmill Hill & Malago Community Planning Group (WHaM)

 Plans include an 18-storey+ block and a total of 340 one- and two-bed flats for rent.
 The proposed density is a mind-boggling 700 units per hectare.
-Up to 20% of the flats will be ‘affordable’ and 140 car parking spaces are also included.
+Up to 20% of the flats will be ‘affordable’; a residents’ gym and 140 car parking spaces are also included.

 Make your comments now before the planning application is submitted to the Council!

 Rollo Homes has made a further planning application for a 6-7 storey block of 32 affordable flats for rent and a gas-fired energy centre on Plot 1 (Malago Rd).

 - See Rollo Home’s planning application for 32 flats/energy centre and make your comment

 St Catherine’s Place consultation

-Firmstone Consortia One, best known locally as the developer of Airpoint, has successfully applied to add two storeys to the existing 7-storey building on Plot 2 and convert it to 54 1- and 2-bed flats.
+Firmstone Consortia One, best known locally as the developer of Airpoint, is adding two storeys to the existing 7-storey building on Plot 2 to provide 54 1- and 2-bed flats.
 No affordable housing is included.